Hugo-COLLIN/SaveMyPhind-conversation-exporter/chrome-extension/README.md

 ### Bugs:
+- [ ] Special characters in title are not correctly formatted (e.g. "\n" should be "\\n")
+- [ ] Long user question are cut off in the middle so are not entirely exported => temporary solution: drop the question by using "v" button before exporting.
 - [x] Fix broken quotes links
 - [x] Fix bug not exporting correctly (AI begins with backtite?, citations so the HTML structure is different?) https://www.phind.com/search?cache=3dc3a9e2-6841-4ca0-9110-8ee9b11c327b